-The caps should be fitted to all ISE Electrodes during pH calibration or when using RapidCal in order to protect the ISE electrodes from the effects of the buffer solution.
+The caps should be fitted to all ISE Electrodes when using pH calibration solutions or other ISE calibration solutions other then that specific for the ISE being calibrated in order to protect the ISE electrodes from the effects of the buffer solution and interfering ions.
+The caps MUST NOT be fitted when calibrating optical electrodes or serious calibration errors will occur due to reflections from the caps.